Education (EDUC)

 EDUC 384 Methods Teaching Science in Elementary School (3)

 Provides an overview of materials, content and methodologies utilized by educators in the 21st Century elementary science curriculum.
-Candidates will explore methodological principles such as constructivism and inquiry-based learning and apply them by developing integrative lesson plans, activities and unites.
+Candidates will explore methodological principles such as constructivism and inquiry-based learning and apply them by developing integrative lesson plans, activities and units.
 Teaching, observation and participation in a field experience are included in the course.

 EDUC 386 Methods of Teaching Special Education and English Language Learners (3)